astronomer/docs/astro/best-practices/cross-deployment-dependencies.md

 Astro Alerts and Airflow Datasets are the best methods for implementing cross-deployment dependencies.
 The `dagRuns` endpoint of the Airflow API can also be used for this purpose, but it is less flexible than the other methods and, therefore, not recommended.

-To determine whether an Astro Alert or the Datasets feature is the right solution for your use case, consider their different purposes.
+To determine whether an Astro Alert or the Datasets feature is the right solution for your use case, consider the following guidance.

 **Astro Alerts:**

+Astro alerts can be used to implement cross-deployment DAG dependencies using the DAG trigger communication channel.
+They are simple to implement and are the preferred method in the following situations:
-- fire on DAG failure or success, a task taking longer than expected, or a DAG not completing in time.
+- If you need to implement a dependency trigger based on any DAG state other than success, such as a DAG failure, a task taking longer than expected, or a DAG not completing by a certain time.
-- offer a no-code option for creating simple dependencies between DAGs.
+- If you need to implement a simple one-to-one cross-deployment dependency (one upstream DAG triggers one downstream DAG) and do not want to update your DAG code.
-- are best for cases when DAGs do not already use the Datasets feature and when it is easy to identify the relevant dependent DAGs, which is not always the case in larger organizations.
+- When your DAGs do not already use the Datasets feature and when it is easy to identify the relevant dependent DAGs, which is not always the case in larger organizations.

 **Airflow Datasets:**

-- represent a significant evolution in the way Airflow can be used to orchestrate pipelines and, for some users, offer a more natural way of expressing pipelines than traditional DAGs.
+Datasets represent a significant evolution in the way Airflow can be used to define dependencies and, for some users, offer a more natural way of expressing pipelines than traditional DAGs.
+They offer more flexibility for cross-deployment dependencies than Astro alerts, are the preferred method in the following scenarios:
-- provide more flexibility around cross-DAG and cross-deployment dependencies than Alerts.
-For example, Datasets allow you to implement a many-to-one DAG dependency such that a DAG can be made dependent on the completion of multiple other DAGs or tasks, which is not possible using Alerts.
+- You need to implement dependencies in a many-to-one pattern, such that a DAG can be made dependent on the completion of multiple other DAGs or tasks.
+This is not possible using Astro Alerts.
-- provide an easier way to create a one-to-many dependency such that multiple DAGs or tasks are triggered by one DAG or task.
+- You need to implement dependencies in a one-to-many pattern, such that multiple DAGs or tasks are triggered by one DAG or task.
+This is also possible using Astro Alerts, but requires a separate alert for each dependency.

 **Note:** Before Airflow 2.9, Datasets were only available within a single deployment.
 As of Airflow 2.9, you can update a dataset with a `POST` request to the [datasets endpoint of the Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#tag/Dataset), which supports implementation across deployments.